 The tragic part of this situation is that Bergling could have received professional treatment to eliminate his reliance on alcohol and drugs and also manage his anxiety and learn how to cope with its symptoms.
 Expert medical care is so crucial in these situations because it can minimize the intensity of your problem and give you the best chance of recovering.

-Professional Treatment is Critical
+Professional Treatment is Critical for Anxiety and Depression

 If you’ve fallen into a destructive cycle of alcohol and drug abuse or know someone else experiencing this issue, you should seriously consider high-quality dual-diagnosis therapy.
 This treatment option has become one of the standard methods for improving addiction recovery.
 It works by tackling both your anxiety and your addiction to give you a better understanding of how these issues influence each other and worsen your situation.